anoopsarkar/compilers-class/hw3.md

 ### Default solution

-Your solution to this homework must be called `decafexpr.y` and `decafexpr.lex` in the `answer` directory.
+Your solution must be compiled in the `answer` directory and must be called `decafexpr`.
 There is an incomplete solution to this homework in `answer/default.lex`.
 You can create the `default` binary as follows: